PeterDomC/Lifa/README.md

 Transition t4 = new Transition(p3,p0,b);
 ```

-It is only left to glue everything together to an NFA 'A'.
+It is left to glue everything together to an NFA 'A'.
 We add the letters, the states, and the transitions to 'A'.
 ```
 Autom A = new Autom();